gianlucagiacometti/bootstrap-select/README.md

 Bootstrap Icons ^1 (used only by search and option images)

-NOTE: Version numbers follow the pattern `library-major.bootstrap-major.bootstrap-minor.patch`.
-For example, `1.5.3.x` means version `1.x` of this library targeting Bootstrap `5.3.x`.
+NOTE: Version numbers follow the Bootstrap version they target.
+For example, version `1.5.3` is release `1` of this library targeting Bootstrap `5.3`.

 ## Usage